GewelsJI/FSNet/README.md

 # 2. Introduction

+## Why?

-- **Why?**: Appearance and motion are two important sources of information in video object segmentation (VOS).
+Appearance and motion are two important sources of information in video object segmentation (VOS).
 Previous methods mainly focus on using simplex solutions, lowering the upper bound of feature collaboration among and across these two cues.

 <p align="center">
     <img src="./assets/motivation.jpg" width="450px"/> <br />